Acetabularia: Internal chemical gradients

+Circadian rhythms

-Circadian rhythmsAcetabularia has been used to study circadian rhythms.
+Acetabularia has been used to study circadian rhythms.
 Studies have shown Acetabularia has a diurnal circadian rhythm.
 These rhythmic changes in respiratory and photosynthetic activity are maintained under constant conditions, even with the removal of the nucleus, showing the regulation of the rhythm is independent of the nucleus.
 However, the nucleus isn't completely uninvolved, as it is responsible for the shifting of the cycles due to external changes.
 In one experiment a nucleus from a specimen trained on one circadian rhythm was transplanted into a de-nucleated plant on a rhythm that differed by 12 hours, over a period of days the donated nucleus changed the circadian rhythm of the receiving organism to that of the donor organism.

+Aquarium trade

-Aquarium tradeAcetabularia species occasionally make their way into the aquarium trade.
+Acetabularia species occasionally make their way into the aquarium trade.
 They are generally considered to be more difficult or unappealing macroalgae to care for in the reef aquarium, a fish-only, or a FOWLR (Fish Only With Live Rock) system, as they are delicate, readily eaten by herbivorous fish, grow slowly, and do not have the high nutrient uptake that reef aquarium refugium species (such as Chaetomorpha and Caulerpa) do.
 However, they are suitable for a macroalgae display tank, and thus macroalgae suppliers often carry species of Acetabularia.